Jackenmen/little-helpers/README.md

 Note: only works on GitHub and other services who provide merge commit refs in a format of: `pull/PR_NUMBER/merge`

+### git-checkoutdefault

+This script just checks out the default branch.
+I do it all the time, so why not make it simpler?

+Personally, I have this command aliased to `git cod` to type even less :)

+Note: This works with an assumption that the default branch is set on a remote called `origin`

 ## License

 Please see [LICENSE file](LICENSE) for details.